-If you’re feeling better or worse about your situation after hearing those statistics, don’t jump to any conclusions just yet.
-Just because almost half of all owners sleep with their animals doesn’t mean they should.
+If you’re feeling better or worse about your situation after hearing those behavior statistics, don’t jump to any conclusions just yet.
+Just because almost half of all those people sleep with their animals doesn’t mean they should.

 Having a pet is a different experience for everyone depending on the type of animal, size, age, and whether you have allergies.

-For most owners, however, research shows there are significant health benefits.
-One study found that pet owners get significantly more exercise than non-pet owners especially when the owners had dogs.
-Additionally, these owners were significantly more positive about the neighborhoods they lived in and had more diverse social circles.
+For those that own cat & dogs, however, the findings show there are significant health benefits.
+One study found that pet owners get significantly more exercise than non-pet owners especially when they had dogs.
+Additionally, these people were significantly more positive about the neighborhoods they lived in and had more diverse social circles.

-While there are hundreds of opinions circulating the internet, we are more interested in what the experts think.
+While there are hundreds of opinions circulating the internet among people, we are more interested in what the experts think.

 “We found that many people actually find comfort and a sense of security from sleeping with their pets.” – Lois Krahn M.D. of the Mayo Clinic